 By the night of the fight, there were 30,000 people in attendance, a huge crowd, even by today’s standards.
-This was not just a fight for the fans, this was a personal feud — two men that hated each other, meeting at the peak of their fitness to see who would be the better warrior.
+This was not just a fight for the fans, this was a personal feud.
+It was two men that hated each other, meeting at the peak of their fitness to see who would be the better warrior.

 During the 1980s McLean’s career as an unlicensed professional boxer flourished.
 Being able to provide for his family gave McLean a rare opportunity to show his more tender side, and we get glimpses into the quiet times.
 As his boxing career wound down, McLean again returned to bouncing at pubs, this time with an even more notorious reputation.

 He would often say, “Treat kindness with kindness, but treat violence with violence.”

 Simple and effective.
 Despite his storied past, he was constantly being put to the test at the clubs, often against assailants with knives.
 Time and again he would prevail.